Dominic Treadwell-Collins

-Dominic Treadwell-Collins (born 26 August 1977) is a British television producer, known for his work on the soap operas Family Affairs and EastEnders, creating the EastEnders spin-off series Kat & Alfie: Redwater and Executive Producing the award-winning A Very English Scandal for the BBC and Amazon.
-In 2019, he set up his own television company, Happy Prince under ITV Studios.
+Dominic Treadwell-Collins (born 26 August 1977) is a British television producer and writer, known for his work on Rivals the Jilly Cooper adaptation for Disney+ and Hulu, the soap operas Family Affairs and EastEnders, creating the EastEnders spin-off series Kat & Alfie: Redwater and producing the award-winning A Very English Scandal for the BBC and Amazon.
+In 2020, he set up his own television company, Happy Prince, under ITV Studios.

 Early life

 Born Dominic Charles C.T.
 Collins, Treadwell-Collins adapted his mother's maiden as a double-barreled compound surname.

 Treadwell-Collins' father, Michael J. Collins, was an Irishman who emigrated to London from Skibbereen, West Cork, in the mid-1960s.
 His mother, Linda (née Treadwell), is a hairdresser from Kilburn.
 The couple wed in Brent, London in 1975.